Lyulin, Sofia

-Lyulin is a relatively new district.
+Lyulin (Люлин, pronounced [ˈlʲulin]) is a municipality located in the western outskirts of Sofia and is divided into 11 microdistricts.
 The infrastructural work on the complex began in 1971 and the first condominium was constructed in 1973.
 The complex is named after the nearby Lyulin Mountain.
-It is a popular place to live, as transportation is favourable and the real estate is somewhat inexpensive.
+It is a popular place to live, as it has access to public transportation and real estate is inexpensive.
+There is however the drawback of organized crime to which the authorities have largely shown neglect over the years.